core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 A peer determines to run KUDOS either in FS or no-FS mode with another peer as follows.

-* If a peer A is not a CAPABLE device, it MUST run KUDOS only in no-FS mode.
+* If a peer A is a non-CAPABLE device, it MUST run KUDOS only in no-FS mode.
 That is, when sending a KUDOS message, it MUST set to 1 the 'p' bit of the 'x' byte in the OSCORE Option value.

 * If a peer A is a CAPABLE device, it SHOULD run KUDOS only in FS mode.
 That is, when sending a KUDOS message, it SHOULD set to 0 the 'p' bit of the 'x' byte in the OSCORE Option value.
 An exception applies in the following cases.